-They could had also simply passed off a miscalled death, say he was only temporary dead when the paramedics check him, then in a coma the rest of the time.
+They could have also simply passed off a miscalled death, say he was only temporarily dead when the paramedics checked him, then in a coma the rest of the time.

 Which is actually true to an extent, since Koenma gives his body a temporary pulse during Yusuke's trial.

-Koenma alters people's memories so that the people who would say "wtf" when they saw him walking around would forget he had spent the better part of the past week dead. (i.e.) his school principle who defened his honor at his wake.
+Koenma alters people's memories so that the people who would say "wtf" when they saw him walking around (e.g., his school principal who defened his honor at his wake) would forget he had spent the better part of the past week dead.

 The ice maiden clan is very secluded, Yukina was apparently the only one somewhere else.
 Also I think the kids scene was anime filler.

-Hiei knew since birth he had a sister he was a hyper intelligent and aware infant, and whenever an Ice Maiden gives birth she sheds a tear for her newborn child but not out of sadness the tear freezes and is different from the regular gems made from their tears and is then attached to a string and given to the child (who normally wear them around their necks) these gems also contain in them some of the mother's demon energy.
-Now whenever Hiei and Yukina were born their mother shed not one but two tears one for each her children.
+Hiei knew since birth he had a sister.
+He was a hyper-intelligent and -aware infant, and whenever an Ice Maiden gives birth she sheds a tear for her newborn child, the tear freezes and is different from the regular gems made from their tears, and it is then attached to a string and given to the child (who normally wear them around their necks).
+These gems also contain in them some of the mother's demon energy.
+Now, whenever Hiei and Yukina were born their mother shed not one but two tears, one for each her children.
 Hiei wanted the Jagan eye partly to find his gem and partly to find the village.
-He used the Jagan to look for the emense demon energy inside of his gem but still couldn't find it, Yukina however still had hers on her but swallowed it to prevent Tarukene from taking it (Hiei couldn't find his because his was in a similar place).
-After going to the village and learning his sister's name he was either able to find her because knowing her name allowed him to see her with his eye, because after learning her name he was able to remember what her energy felt like (although unlikely he would forget given what he remembered so he would have been able to tell she was not in the village if he knew what it felt like), or my favorite and in my opinion the best reason after finding the village and not being able to find his gem he searched for his sister's gem's energy with his Jagan eye, located it, and found it to be in the possession of a young Ice Maiden wandering the world with the same crimson red colored eyes as him, he even found her once before Tarukene kidnapped her but was to afraid to approach her and hid in the trees, and after that would routinely check in on her with his Jagan when he was not other wise preoccupied.
+He used the Jagan to look for the immense demon energy inside of his gem but still couldn't find it, Yukina however still had hers on her but swallowed it to prevent Tarukene from taking it (Hiei couldn't find his because his was in a similar place).
+After going to the village and learning his sister's name he was either able to find her because knowing her name allowed him to see her with his eye, because after learning her name he was able to remember what her energy felt like (although unlikely he would forget given what he remembered so he would have been able to tell she was not in the village if he knew what it felt like), or my favorite and in my opinion the best reason: after finding the village and not being able to find his gem he searched for his sister's gem's energy with his Jagan eye, located it, and found it to be in the possession of a young Ice Maiden wandering the world with the same crimson red-colored eyes as him, he even found her once before Tarukene kidnapped her but was too afraid to approach her and hid in the trees, and after that would routinely check in on her with his Jagan when he was not otherwise preoccupied.

 Maybe there is some setup involved in making his territory.